High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Discussion

-The ionization cones of ESO\,137-G034 are predominantly classified as Seyfert-type{, however only moderately: approximately $90\%$ of the pixels with SLI $>0$ have SLI$<0.4$}.
-Seyfert-type emission in { BPT diagrams} is {most commonly} associated with AGN photo-ionization, though {it} can also be produced by fast shocks with a photo-ionizing precursor \citep[][]{Allen08}. {Shock-induced ionization is expected to produce elevated values of $\log$([O~III]/H$\beta$).
+Seyfert-type emission in { BPT { and VO} diagrams} is {most commonly} associated with AGN photo-ionization, though {it} can also be produced by fast shocks with a photo-ionizing precursor \citep[][]{Allen08}. {Shock-induced ionization is expected to produce elevated values of $\log$([O~III]/H$\beta$).
 For instance, fast shocks with velocities $\sim 500–1000$\,km\,s$^{-1}$ can yield $\log$([O~III]/H$\beta$)$\ge1$ \citep[][]{Kewley19}.
-Exact positions of the AGN and shock excited gas on the BPT diagram depend however on the gas metallicity, the strength of the magnetic field and the AGN radiation field \citep[][]{Zhu23}.}
+Exact positions of the AGN and shock excited gas on the { VO} diagram depend however on the gas metallicity, the strength of the magnetic field and the AGN radiation field \citep[][]{Zhu23}.}

+The ionization cones of ESO\,137-G034 are predominantly classified as Seyfert-type{, however only moderately: approximately $90\%$ of the pixels with SLI $>0$ have SLI$<0.45$}, { and their emission is well reproduced by AGN photoionization. }} { The remaining points with SLI$>0.45$, consistent with fast-shock excitation are mainly present in the SE cone.}